pollfish/docs/offerwall.md

 <h3>3.
 Getting Rewarded on Survey Completion</h3>

 Users will get rewarded for every succesfully completed survey on the Offerwall after it passes validation from the real-time anti-fraud mechanism.
-Users can visit the history section of the Offerwall at any time to get more info on surveys rewarded or surveys that they got screened out and learn more about the reasons (this level of transparency can decrease complains from the users as they can check the status of their responses on their own)
+Users can visit the history section of the Offerwall at any time to get more info on surveys succesfully completed or surveys that they got screened out and learn more about the reasons (this level of transparency can decrease complains from the users as they can check the status of their responses on their own)

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/history.png" width="260" height="auto"/>